 As a proud African American, I was always fascinated by the texture and color of our hair.
 Needless to say, it’s much different from your average European or Asian hair.
 Our hair is thicker and harder to style.
 However, when it comes to buying hair extensions, the choice and color recommendations are somewhat on the shorter side (unless you dye your hair).

-This is one of the best benefits, seriously.
-Not only do we get to enjoy virgin hair, #1B color is always in stock!
+It’s one of the best benefits, seriously.
+Not only do we get to enjoy virgin hair, but the #1B color is also always in stock!
 Most of my girlfriends truly struggle with colors.
-Not only is it nearly impossible to get a perfect match but buying a Remy quality set is another story.
+Not only is it nearly impossible to get a perfect match, but buying a Remy quality set is another story.

 1 Hair Extensions for Black Hair

 Below, we will list some of the hair and texture recommendations that should suit most of the black hair and women of color.

 - #1: This one is also known as “Black.”
 While people refer to ebony hair as black, this won’t suit your natural locks.

 - #1B: Often referred to as “Off Black.”
 This is your default color!

 - #2: A very dark brown that.
 Women with slightly bleached hair will love this tone.

 Finding a good provider is usually not enough; now comes the tricky part.
 What texture does exactly suits you?
 What I have noticed with other hair stores is that they usually provide just two or three options.
 The shocking part?
 Most women are fine with that and just go through the trouble of styling and re-curling their extensions.
 This is not normal, let me tell you.